AndreiSec/PaperTrader/README.md

 ## Overview

 PaperTrader is a full-stack stock trading Android app developed with Android Studio, Flask, and PostgreSQL.
-For a video demonstration, go to:
+For a video demonstration, click [here](https://youtu.be/x_4-cD0MXds)

 ## Images